search

 Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness consistently offers tight spreads, but please note that spreads tend to widen when market liquidity is low.Spreads tend to widen significantly during periods of low liquidity—such as global holidays like Christmas and New Year’s, when there are few market participants and trading is sluggish, or during the early morning hours in Japan when the Oceania markets open.
-Additionally, you should be cautious of widening spreads when sudden news events occur that affect national economies, or when geopolitical risks such as terrorism or conflict are on the rise.
+Exness consistently offers low spreads, but please note that spreads tend to widen when market liquidity is low.Spreads tend to widen significantly during periods of low liquidity—such as global holidays like Christmas and the New Year, when there are few market participants and trading is sluggish, or during the early morning hours in Japan when the Oceania markets open.Additionally, you should be aware that spreads may widen when unexpected news events occur that affect the economies of various countries, or when geopolitical risks—such as terrorism or conflict—are on the rise.

 • Early morning Japan Standard Time (around 4:00–8:00 a.m.)

-• Christmas and the End-of-Year Holidays
+• Christmas and the End-of-Year/New Year Holidays

-• Remarks by a prominent figure
+• Remarks by a Prominent Figure

-• Rising geopolitical risks
+• Rising Geopolitical Risks

 • When unexpected news occurs that affects the economy